Yohan Tavares

-Over ten seasons, he amassed Portuguese Primeira Liga totals of 244 matches and five goals for Beira-Mar, Estoril, Vitória de Setúbal, Tondela and Belenenses SAD.
+Over ten seasons, he amassed Portuguese Primeira Liga totals of 244 matches and five goals for Beira-Mar, Estoril, Vitória de Setúbal, Tondela and B-SAD.
 He also competed professionally in his birth nation, Belgium, Thailand and Cyprus.

 Born in France, Tavares represented Portugal at youth level.

 Club career

 Beira-Mar

 Tavares was born in Tours, France.
 After an unassuming spell with Le Mans FC – he only appeared officially with the reserve team – he returned to the land of his parents and joined S.C.
 Beira-Mar, signing a four-year contract following a successful trial period.
 He suffered a ligament injury to his right knee in December 2008, going on to be sidelined for several months.

 In his second season, Tavares contributed 13 games (eight starts) as the Aveiro club returned to the Primeira Liga after three years.
 He made his debut in the competition on 15 August 2010 in a 0–0 home draw against U.D.
 Leiria, and finished the campaign with 21 matches, scoring in a 1–1 home draw with Rio Ave F.C. as his team finally ranked 13th, out of the relegation zone.